Study Reveals Most Teens Continue to Text and Drive

 Any activity that diverts a local driver’s attention away from the road can increase their chances of causing a Tampa car accident.
 According to a study released by the Federal Motor Carrier Safety Administration, drivers who text while driving are 23 times more likely to put themselves and others in danger on the road than other drivers.

 Sadly, distracted drivers are often responsible for automotive accidents resulting in innocent people becoming seriously injured.
-Individuals who have been hurt in such an accident are advised to seek the assistance of a Tampa car accident lawyer to ensure that their rights are protected.
+Individuals who have been hurt in such an accident are advised to seek the assistance of a Florida auto accident lawyer to ensure that their rights are protected.